Socialist International: Socialist International (1951–present)

-In the late 1970s and in the 1980s the SI had extensive contacts and discussion with the two leading powers of the Cold War period, the United States and the Soviet Union, on issues concerning East–West relations and arms control.
+In the late 1970s and in the 1980s, the SI had extensive contacts and discussions with the two leading powers of the Cold War period, the United States and the Soviet Union, on issues concerning East–West relations and arms control.
 The SI supported détente and disarmament agreements, such as SALT II, START and INF.
-They had several meetings and discussion in Washington, D.C., with President Jimmy Carter and Vice President George H. W. Bush and in Moscow with Secretaries General Leonid Brezhnev and Mikhail Gorbachev.
+They had several meetings and discussions in Washington, D.C., with President Jimmy Carter and Vice President George H. W. Bush and in Moscow with Secretaries General Leonid Brezhnev and Mikhail Gorbachev.
 The SI's delegations to these discussions were led by the Finnish Prime Minister Kalevi Sorsa.

-Since then, the SI has admitted as members an increasing number of parties and organisations from Africa, Asia, Europe, and Latin America (see below for current list).

-By the 1980s, the SI had become more favorable to a social democratic or social market economy, rather than a socialist economy, arguing "a 'social market economy' needs to be developed, where economic development and a truly competitive market can be established [...]."
-In its platform, it notes: "markets can and must function as a dynamic way of promoting innovation and signalling the desires of consumers [...]."
+By the 1980s, the SI had become more favourable to a social democratic or social market economy, rather than a socialist economy, arguing "a 'social market economy' needs to be developed, where economic development and a truly competitive market can be established [...]."
+In its platform, it states: "markets can and must function as a dynamic way of promoting innovation and signalling the desires of consumers [...]."

+The SI sought out a partner in the early days of the Russian Federation.
+It maintained consultative status with the Social Democratic Party of the Russian Federation while that party lasted.

 Following the Tunisian Revolution, the Constitutional Democratic Rally was expelled from the SI in January 2011; later that month the Egyptian National Democratic Party was also expelled; and as a result of the 2010–2011 Ivorian crisis, the Ivorian Popular Front was expelled in March 2011, in accordance with section 7.1 of the statutes of the Socialist International.
 These decisions were approved at the subsequent SI Congress in Cape Town in 2012 in line with section 5.1.3 of the statutes.
-These were long term ruling parties of one-party states that were overthrown in the protests of the Arab Spring.

 Progressive Alliance split (2013)

-On 22 May 2013 the Social Democratic Party of Germany along with some other current and former member parties of the SI founded a rival international network of social-democratic parties known as the Progressive Alliance, citing the perceived undemocratic and outmoded nature of the SI, as well as the Socialist International's admittance and continuing inclusion of undemocratic political movements into the organization.
+On 22 May 2013 the Social Democratic Party of Germany and New Democratic Party of Canada along with some other current and former member parties of the SI founded a rival international network of social democratic parties known as the Progressive Alliance, citing the perceived undemocratic and outmoded nature of the SI, as well as the Socialist International's admittance and continuing inclusion of undemocratic political movements into the organisation.
 For example, the SPD objected to the continued presence of the Sandinista National Liberation Front and the delayed ouster of the Tunisian Democratic Constitutional Rally and Egyptian National Democratic Party.

-After the 2012 Congress, the SI underwent major changes as many of the large European parties allowed their membership to lapse - for example the Social Democratic Party of Germany (SPD) and the Swedish Social Democratic Party - or downgraded their membership to observer status - for example, the British Labour Party and the Norwegian Labour Party (DNA).
-These parties now concentrate their international links on the Progressive Alliance, with the SI's focus now increasingly being on the global south.